AdobeDocs/commerce-webapi/src/pages/get-started/api-security.md

     </default>
 </config>
 ```
-These settings can be explained as follows:
+Configuration settings:
 - Sales restrictions are enabled `sales/backpressure/enabled` = `1`.
-- Anonymous users can place no more than 50 orders `sales/backpressure/guest_limit` = `50` from one IP address in one minute `sales/backpressure/period - 60` [sec].
-Then they will have to wait for `3 x period` from the moment of the last request, i.e. 3 minutes.
+- Anonymous users are limited to 50 orders `sales/backpressure/guest_limit` = `50` from a single IP address within one minute `sales/backpressure/period - 60` [sec].
+Then they will have to wait for `3 x period` from the last request, i.e. 3 minutes.
 - An authorized user can place no more than 10 orders `sales/backpressure/limit` = `10` in one minute.
 Then he will have to wait for `3 x period` from the moment of the last request, i.e. 3 minutes.

 ### How to use?